Follow TV Tropes

 — "Public Service Announcement (Skit)", the first track

-The Slim Shady LP is the second studio album and major-label debut of Eminem, released on February 26, 1999.
+The Slim Shady LP is the second studio album by Eminem, released on February 26, 1999.

 Following a suicide attempt and the invention of an angry and violent (yet darkly humorous) alter ego, Em released The Slim Shady EP a year later, and things started turning around.
-Most notably, the EP gained the attention of Dr. Dre, who quickly wanted to contact Em and work on a major-label release with him.
-The result was this album — a look into Em's psyche both through the cartoonish obscenity of his alter ego Slim Shady (introduced in the namesake EP) and his real-life struggles with poverty and bullying among other subjects.
+Most notably, the EP gained the attention of Dr. Dre, who quickly got in contact with Em, signed him to his label Aftermath Entertainment, and began work on an album with him, the end result being this.
+The album takes a look into Em's psyche both through the cartoonish obscenity of his alter ego Slim Shady (introduced in the namesake EP) and his real-life struggles with poverty and bullying among other subjects.

-The album won the Grammy Award for Best Rap Album and would go on to be certified quadruple platinum by the RIAA, elevating Em from underground buzz to mainstream celebrity.
+The album debuted at #2 on the Billboard 200, won two Grammy Awards (Best Rap Album and Best Rap Solo Performance for "My Name Is") and would go on to be certified quadruple platinum by the RIAA in 2000, elevating Em from underground buzz to mainstream celebrity.

 Tracklist (asterisked tracks are skits):